 f.
 Beth Ezel: The name of this town means the nearby city.
 When the army of judgment comes, it won’t be near and helpful to any other city.

 h.
-Lachish: The name of this town sounds like the Hebrew word for to the horses.
-Lachish was an important fortress city, and they should go to the horses to fight, but ironically they will go to the horses to flee the army of judgment.
+Lachish: The name of this town sounded like the Hebrew word for to the horses.
+Lachish was an important fortress city, and its people should go to the horses to fight, but ironically, they would go to the horses [Lachish] to flee the army of judgment.

 i.
-Moresheth: The name of this – Micah’s hometown – sounds like the Hebrew word for betrothed.
-Here he speaks of giving the city wedding gifts as she passes from the rule of one “husband” (Judah) to another (the invading army).
+Moresheth: The name of this place – Micah’s hometown – sounded like the Hebrew word for betrothed.
+Here he spoke of giving the city wedding gifts as she passed from the rule of one “husband” (Judah) to another (the invading army).

 j.
 Aczib: The name of this town sounds like the Hebrew word for deceitful or disappointing.
-This city will fall so quickly it will be a deception and a disappointment for Israel.
+This city would fall so quickly it would be a deception and a disappointment for Israel.

 k.
 Mareshah: The name of this town is related to the Hebrew word for possessor or heir.
-The invading army will soon possess this city.
+The invading army would soon possess this city.

 l.
-Adullam: The was the place of refuge for David when he fled from King Saul.
-It will again be a place of refuge for the high and mighty among Israel, when they are forced to hide out in Adullam.
+Adullam: This was the place of refuge for David when he fled from King Saul.
+It would again be a place of refuge for the high and mighty among Israel, when they would be forced to hide out in Adullam.

 © 2022 The Enduring Word Bible Commentary by David Guzik – email@example.com